-The arrows will flash with the exterior turn signals when the turn signal lever is operated.
-A tone will chime if the turn signals are left on for more than 1 mile (1.6 km).
+The left or right arrow will flash with the corresponding exterior turn signal lights when the turn signal lever is operated.
+A chime will sound if the vehicle is driven more than 1 mile (1.6 km) with either turn signal on.